 No roast dinner is complete without decent roast potatoes.
-When we have the family round for Sunday lunch, for instance, or a festive event there is never any leftover.
+When we have the family round for Sunday lunch, for instance, or a festive event there are never any leftovers.
+Clean plates all around.

-For seconds, a couple of the roasted gems, with a splash of gravy rounds off the main course.
+For anyone wanting seconds, a couple of the roasted gems, with a splash of gravy rounds off the main course.

 Using the right variety of potato makes a huge difference.
-In December the best varieties for roasting are Maris Piper or Rooster.
+In December the best varieties for your Christmas dinner roasties are Maris Piper or Rooster.

-For more info on choosing the best potato for your meal look here.
+For more info on choosing the best variety for your golden crispy roast potatoes look here.